daniel-grimm/reference-material/tools/PowerApps.md

 # Power Automation
 Power Automation lets you create workflows using a library of plugins.
 Merely enter in a trigger condition, and fill out the parameters for each plugin and workloads will be automatically created.

 These automations can be triggered manually, or automatically.
+Automated triggers fall into two categories: Scheduled, and automated.
+The scheduled flows will execute on a set schedule, the automated flows will trigger when a condition is met.

 Most of the third party plugins require a premium (paid) tier of service, but even the Microsoft native plugins are pretty powerful.